IowaDave/PCF8574_Eight_More_I-O_Pins/README.md

 ### Connecting to the PCF8574
 The integrated circuit is available in several different shapes and sizes.
 This project targets the PDIP16 package.
 "PDIP" stands for Plastic Dual In-line Pins, I think.

-The diagram of the package in Figure x, below, labels the pins with their functions.
+The diagram of the package in Figure 1, below, labels the pins with their functions.
 A notch at one end of the package establishes their locations.
-Figure 1, below, is borrowed from the NXT version of the PCF8574 datasheet.
+Figure 1 is borrowed from the NXT version of the PCF8574 datasheet.

 ![Diagram of PCF8574 PDIP Package](https://github.com/IowaDave/PCF8574_Eight_More_I-O_Pins/blob/main/images/DIP.png)<br>
 **Figure 1**.
 PDIP Package